albertkjoller/QuotesNMovies/index.md

 </table>
 </center>

 At the first glimpse it seems like sentiment scores are comparable to the metrics from IMDb - at least their minimum, maximum and average values take similar scores.
 This is however the only thing that the score has in common.
 It was found that the different ratings <font size="+2"> <b> do not agree </b> </font> on a significant amount of movies.
 Even the combined rating between IMDb users and critics is not comparable with the sentiment.
+The following figure should give an intuition of this:

 It was found that critics and users do also not agreee.
 Thus, the using sentiment of quotes could be a valid and relevant additional metric for describing the legacy of movies - mabe IMDb should consider using it as a new feature?

 <h3> Are there systematic biases in the legacy? </h3>

-###Sugestion: Cool bias plots on the IMDb data in general and related to sentiment and quotes etc.
-###Julian conclusions: Main findings for me: Quotes are mainly from male persons, diverse ppl and women underrrepresented.
-Men have significant lower sentiment.
+- Quotes are mainly from male persons,
+   - diverse ppl and women underrrepresented.
+- Men have significant lower sentiment (wiki data)
+-

+###Julian conclusions:
 Same for average rating per movie: Lower on average for men than women, and in numbers on average per movie more men than female votes.
 For age groups: Most votes from 18-30 and 30-45, especially < 18 underrepresented
 Huge majority of quotes from US citizens and almost all speakers are citizens from native English countries (surprise surprise)